What is accentism?

 At this point, we might be asking ourselves: why do people discriminate others because of their accent?
 Well, this also ties in nicely to what we’ve covered on this course!
 Recall how we talked about ideas like overt/covert prestige back in Week 1.
 We now know that when people speak with a ‘standard’ accent that this carries overt prestige.
 In other words, we associate standard varieties with positive traits.
 For speakers of more regional varieties, they might receive covert prestige, but - as the name suggests - this type of prestige is not so obvious.

 We can also think of accent discrimination as a reflection of society’s view of speakers from different backgrounds.
 For example, there may be a pervasive belief (or stereotype) that people from Liverpool are untrustworthy.
 If listeners hear a Liverpudlian accent, they might, in turn, associate the speaker as having this negative trait.
 Similarly, if other groups of people are mostly seen in a positive light, their accents are not as likely to be linked to negative traits.
 How we view accents is often a reflection of how we view the people who use them.

 As accentism is a relatively new concept, it is possible that many people have unknowingly experienced some form of bullying or mistreatment in their daily lives because of their accent.
 Take some time now to reflect on your own experiences.
 Have you ever felt discriminated against in any way because of your accent?
 Or is this something that has never directly affected you?
 Take some time to reflect on these questions.
-We’ll discuss our own experiences with accent discrimination later on this week.

 © University of York